devidatta45/UrlShortner/README.md

 ### Pre-requisite

+1. Sbt needs to be installed in the system.
+2. Docker needs to be installed and running in the background.

-As the project is using Redis database.
+3. As the project is using Redis database.
 Therefore, the db needs to be installed and run before running the project

 Command: `docker run --name my-redis -p 6379:6379 -d redis`

 After that go to the project path and open sbt console by hitting
 ### `sbt`